 Also, business locations are more attractive destinations for motorists as a result of less congestion and a more aesthetically pleasing landscape.
 Through a successful program, we can provide a safer and more efficient highway system.

 One method of access management is a raised median.
-This was done with the project on SR 309 (Elida Road) on the west side of the City of Lima, and is now being done with the project on SR 309 (Harding Highway) on the east side of Lima.
-This raised median will prevent vehicles from turning left into and out of drives and concentrate left turn movements at the signalized intersections.
-This will reduce conflict points and provide a safer road.
+This was done with the project on SR 309 (Elida Road) on the west side of the City of Lima, and with the project on SR 309 (Harding Highway) on the east side of Lima.
+These raised medians prevent vehicles from turning left into and out of drives and concentrate left turn movements at the signalized intersections.
+This reduces conflict points and provides a safer road.

 How will vehicles get to businesses on the other side of the median and from one business to another?

 On SR 309 (Elida Road) on the west side of the City of Lima, passenger vehicles are able to make U-turns at an unsignalized median break and minor signalized intersections.
 Vehicles on the south side of SR 309 west of Cable Road are now able to to travel from one business to another using American Ave., which is located behind the businesses.

 How will businesses be affected by the raised median?

 Often businesses are concerned that they will be adversely affected by the installation of a raised median.
 Kristine M. Williams, AICP, of the Center for Urban Transportation Research, University of South Florida prepared a synthesis of recent research on the economic impacts of access management.
 The conclusions section of this document states in part "These results generally indicate that median projects have little overall adverse impact on business activity.
 Although some business report increases in sales and some report decreases, the majority of businesses report no change in business activity following a median project."